PoCInnovation/Whitecomet-Research/README.md

 ## Disclaimer

 This project was realized for research and educational purpose ***only***.
-PoC Innovation and the developers of the organization are not responsible of what you do with this project.
+The PoC organization and its developers are not responsible of what you do with this project.

 ## Introduction